Speech on Importance of Family Values Free PDF Download

 Whenever one achieves success in life and does a good deed, the first remark is he/she must be from a good family or he/she is so well brought up by their families.
 That is the reason the family values are very highly regarded and rightly so.
 Whether a child becomes a responsible adult or an irresponsible adult, depends on the values they grew up with.

-Family values are the principles or standards of behaviour that one considers useful and deserving of worth and that inform one's judgement of what is important in life.
+Family values are the principles or standards of behavior that one considers useful and deserving of worth and that inform one's judgment of what is important in life.
 Earlier, in India, families lived together.
 Every member of the family, grandparents, parents, grandchildren, great-grandchildren, aunts, uncles, and cousins.

 The children will adapt and learn not what you say but what you do.
 The children see the way the elders of the family behave with each other and learn what is important based on their actions.
 If a family behaves respectfully, with love and care for each other, then these values will be deemed important for everyone in the family.
 When in terms of a crisis or problem, it is upon the family to proceed with patience, dignity, and grace.
 And arguments or disagreements within the family should also be handled in a mature manner without humiliating and behaving condescendingly to anyone.